 Think beyond the initial data collection process to a longer-term, operational model.
 How will you ensure that the information in your lease accounting system is always accurate, complete, and up-to-date.
 In addition to assigning ownership for the data (#8), you should also define automated workflows for change events.
 How will you notify accounting of changes to variable rents for real estate leases?
 Physical location changes for material handling equipment?
 Cost center changes for laptops and servers?
 Partial, mid-term buyouts of trucks and automobiles?

 10) Automate Data Collection for New Leases

 Another post-implementation issue to address is new leases.
 If your average lease term is four years, then 25% of your leases will come up for renewal each year.
 Some of those 25% will be canceled and replaced with another lease.
-The others will be renewed although key contractual elements such as rent and residual values will change.
+The others will be renewed, but key contractual elements, such as rent and residual values, will change.
 For each of these new leases, you will need to capture the raw data to ensure that your accounting is kept current.
 We recommend pushing your lessors to send electronic feeds of structured data for new leases.
 The data might be exchanged automatically via APIs or hand-keyed into a website.
 Either approach is more scalable and efficient than manually reviewing contracts.

 Subscribe to Weekly Updates on the New Lease Accounting Standards

 Enter your work email address below to start getting tips and best practices on data collection, budget planning, and project strategies delivered straight to your inbox.

 Learn More about the New Lease Accounting Standards